 Fidelity's Business Cycle Board, composed of portfolio managers across a variety of asset-allocation strategies, believes the above-target inflation and tightening monetary policy backdrop are contributing to uncertainty regarding the economic and capital markets outlook.
-Members held differing views on some issues but generally held smaller active allocation positions compared with earlier in the cycle.
+Members held differing views on the path of growth and rates but generally held smaller active allocation positions compared with earlier in the cycle.